r-erd/happening/README.md

 - maybe also spin up the database separately, if you work with articles

 ### Build
-to build the docker image, follow the directions below:
+To build the docker image, follow the directions below:
 - check if `ng build` completes without any fatal errors
 - run `sudo docker build -t rbin1/happening:VERSION .`
 - run `sudo docker push rbin1/happening:VERSION`